dirkpetersen/froster/README.md

 Archive profile (~/.aws): default
 Archiver: username@domain.edu
 Archive Tool: https://github.com/dirkpetersen/froster
-Deletion date: 2023-04-19 20:55:15.701141
+Restore command: froster restore "/home/dp/csv" Deletion date: 2023-04-19 20:55:15.701141

-Files deleted:
+First 10 files archived:
-myfile3.csv
+myfile3.csv, myfile1.csv, myfile2.csv

-myfile1.csv
+First 10 files deleted this time: myfile3.csv, myfile1.csv, myfile2.csv

-myfile2.csv
+Please see more metadata in Froster.allfiles.csv

 ```

-Shortly after a folder has been deleted you need to grab a single file from the archive.
+Shortly after a folder has been deleted you need to see what file names you have in the archive.
 For this you simply execute `froster mount` and select the folder you would like to access.
-Now you can copy single files or access them with your existing pipelines.
+Froster will mount the bucket location at the folder that was deleted.
+You can see the file and folder names along with their modification dates.
+You can also view the file Froster.allfiles.csv with any editor.
+This file contains the metadata of all files in the folders including the ones that have been tarred up in a .tar archive.
+If you not used DEEP_ARCHIVE or GLACIER as S3 archive tiers, you can also copy individual files or access them with your existing pipelines.
 Use `froster umount` to unmount the folder.

 ```
 froster mount